Tyler-Yates/bit-rot-checker/README.md

 Fill out your computer-specific information in the `config.json` file.
 This file should be ignored by git.

-To customize this program's behavior, edit the file `bitrotchecker/src/constants.py`.
+To further customize this program's behavior, edit the file `bitrotchecker/src/constants.py`.

 ## Running
 To run the program, you will first need to create and set up a virtual environment.